-This format looks more like a battery but is a little more fussy to build and will not run as long because the electrolyte dries out.
+This format looks more like a pouch battery but is a little more fussy to build and will not run as long because the electrolyte dries out and aluminum hydroxide clogs the paper.
 It offers some interesting design challenges to consider how to make the technology practical.